JGoyd/Fourteen_Endpoints/README.md

 UUIDs are identical between March 19 and March 21 captures.
 Persistent, not transient.

-Complete offsets, 18 UUIDs, 4 session keys, full IOC list: [`appendix/`](appendix/)

 ---

 Joseph Goydish II — Caught in the cloud no one could see but everyone could feel. fr0mthecloud@proton.me

 ---

-*The infrastructure is live.
-The shell companies are serving keys.
-The Bible app company is real.
-Verify it yourself.*